randomaccess2023/MG2023/Video 63/README.md

 I used `financial_sentiment_dataset.csv` for this example.
 The dataset is available in the repository.
 It contains the sentiments for financial news headlines from the perspective of a retail investor.
 The sentiments are categorized into three types: __negative, neutral, or positive__.

-Count vectorizer has been used to convert the news headlines into numerical vector representation of token counts.
+_Count vectorizer has been used to convert the news headlines into numerical vector representation of token counts_.

 This shows the amount of unique sentiments in the dataset: